ldecaro/cdk-fargate-bg/README.md

 ![Architecture](/imgs/single-account.png)

-First, bootstrap CDK in the account where the Toolchain and Api will be deployed. **Even if the CDK has already been bootstrapped in the account we need to start by running the script below (one-time).**

   - **Single Account and Single Region**

 1. Define account
 ```
 export TOOLCHAIN_ACCT=111111111111
+#configure CLI to use credentials for $TOOLCHAIN_ACCT
 ```

 2. Bootstrap account
 ```
+#Even if the CDK has already been bootstrapped in the account you need to start
+#by running the script below ONCE for all the pipelines

 ./cdk-bootstrap-deploy-to.sh $TOOLCHAIN_ACCT us-east-1
 ```
 3. Configure the parameter file with the correct environment variables